🌿 Share this page

-African traditional healers got it right.
+African traditional healers got it right, to naturally cure a cough, use honey.

 Using pure honey to cure coughs is a sound herbal medicine.
-There are two major reasons African Healers use pure honey to relieve a cough making honey good medicine for centuries; first DMX may be abusive and secondly NSAIDs may increase blood pressure.
+There are two major reasons African Healers use pure honey to relieve a cough making honey good medicine for centuries; first, DMX may be abusive, and secondly, NSAIDs may increase blood pressure.

 Honey has long been used as medicine by African traditional healers.